College Awards and Prizes

 650th Anniversary Trust Fund awards

 To celebrate the College’s 650th Anniversary, Old Members of the College set up a Trust Fund to disburse awards to Current Members in the region of £150 - £500 for a variety of cultural and sporting activities.
 Applications are open at the start of the calendar year.
-Apply for an award.
+Apply for a 650th Anniversary Trust Fund award.

 Academic Scholarships and Exhibitions for Undergraduates